OumaimaHourrane/Tree_based_ML/README.md

 This notebook is intended to assist beginners to learn tree-based modeling from scratch.
 After the successful completion of this tutorial, one is expected to become able to use tree-based algorithms and build predictive models.

-Thanks for your reading!
-Enjoy :)
+Check the RF_Tuto.ipng file!
+Enjoy reading and running it :)